 Maximum Residual Disinfectant Level or MRDL: The highest level of disinfectant allowed in drinking water.

-Maximum Residual Disinfectant Level Goal or MRDLG: The level of disinfectant in drinking water below which there is no known of expected risk to health.
-MRDLGs allow for a margin of safety.
+Maximum Residual Disinfectant Level Goal or MRDLG: The level of disinfectant in drinking water below which there is no known or expected risk to health.
+MRDLG's allow for a margin of safety.